6 people accuse Diddy of sexual assault in new lawsuits, including man who was 16 at the time

-NEW YORK (AP) — A new wave of lawsuits filed Monday accuses Sean "Diddy" Combs of raping women, sexually assaulting men and molesting a 16-year-old boy.
+NEW YORK (AP) — Sean "Diddy" Combs was hit Monday with a new wave of lawsuits accusing him of raping women, sexually assaulting men and molesting a 16-year-old boy — the first time he's been sued by a person alleging they were abused as a minor.

-At least six lawsuits were filed against the hip-hop mogul in federal court in Manhattan.
-They were filed anonymously, two by women identified as Jane Does and four by men identified as John Does.
+At least six lawsuits were filed against the hip-hop mogul in federal court in Manhattan, adding to a growing list of legal claims against the indicted hip-hop mogul, all of which he has denied.
+The lawsuits were filed anonymously to protect the identities of the accusers, two by women identified as Jane Does and four by men identified as John Does.

+Some of the Does, echoing others who've accused Combs in recent months, allege that he used his fame and the promise of potential stardom to entice victims to lavish parties or drug-fueled hangouts where he then assaulted them.
+Some allege that he beat or drugged them.
+Others say he threatened to kill them if they didn’t do as he pleased or if they spoke out against him.

+The lawsuits describe alleged assaults dating to the mid-1990s, including at Combs’ celebrity-studded white parties in Long Island’s Hamptons, at a party in Brooklyn celebrating Combs’ then-collaborator Biggie Smalls, and even in the storeroom at Macy’s flagship department store in midtown Manhattan.

-The accusers are part of what their lawyers say is a group of more than 100 alleged victims who are in the process of taking legal action against Combs in the wake of his sex trafficking arrest last month.
+The plaintiffs in Monday's lawsuits are part of what their lawyers say is a group of more than 100 alleged victims who are in the process of taking legal action following Combs' Sept.
+16 arrest on federal racketeering conspiracy and sex trafficking charges.
+The lawsuits are among more than a dozen in the last year that accuse Combs of sexual assault.

-One of the John Does, a man living in North Carolina, alleges that Combs fondled his genitals when he was 16 at one of the rapper’s famous white parties in Long Island’s Hamptons in 1998.

-The man alleges that during a conversation about possibly breaking into the music industry, Combs abruptly ordered the then-teen to drop his pants.

-The man said he complied out of fear, anxiety and power imbalance he felt with Combs, only realizing later that what had happened was sexual assault.

-Until Monday’s lawsuit, Combs had only been accused in civil cases and his criminal indictment of sexual activity with adults.

-Combs’ lawyers and other representatives did not immediately respond to an email seeking comment.
+Messages seeking comment were left for Combs’ lawyers and other representatives.
 When the planned lawsuits were announced Oct.
-1, a lawyer said Combs “cannot address every meritless allegation in what has become a reckless media circus.”
+1, a lawyer for Combs said the rapper and producer “cannot address every meritless allegation in what has become a reckless media circus.”

-Combs, 54, has pleaded not guilty to racketeering conspiracy and sex trafficking charges alleging he coerced and abused women for years with help from a network of associates and employees while silencing victims through blackmail and violence, including kidnapping, arson and physical beatings.
+Combs, 54, has pleaded not guilty in his criminal case, which involves allegations he coerced and abused women for years with help from a network of associates and employees while silencing victims through blackmail and violence, including kidnapping, arson and physical beatings.

-Combs' lawyers have been trying unsuccessfully to get the Bad Boy Records founder freed on bail.
-He has been held at a Brooklyn federal jail since his Sept.
-16 arrest.

-Two judges have concluded that Combs would be a danger to the community if he is released from the Metropolitan Detention Center, a facility that has been plagued by violence and dysfunction for years.
-At a bail hearing three weeks ago, a judge rejected a proposed $50 million bail package, including home detention and electronic monitoring, after concluding Combs might tamper with witnesses and obstruct a continuing investigation.

 Other lawsuits filed Monday in U.S. District Court in Manhattan include allegations of rape, forced oral sex and drugging to incapacitate victims.

-The woman, then a college freshman, alleges Combs also forced her friend to perform oral sex on him and said he would have them both killed if they didn’t comply with his demands.

-The other Jane Doe alleges Combs violently attacked and raped her in a bathroom in 2005 at a party for the late rapper Biggie Smalls’ music video, “One More Chance.”
+Another Jane Doe alleged Combs violently attacked and raped her in a bathroom in 1995 at a party in Brooklyn for Smalls’ music video, “One More Chance.”
+Smalls, also known as the Notorious B.I.G., was killed two years later in a drive-by shooting in Los Angeles.

-According to the woman, Combs brought her into the bathroom to talk privately and then started kissing her unexpectedly.
-When she tried to pull away, she alleges, he slammed her head against the wall, causing her to fall to the floor.
-The woman said she tried to escape, but Combs hit her again and raped her.
+According to the woman, Combs brought her into the bathroom to talk privately and started kissing her unexpectedly.
+When she tried pulling away, she alleges, he slammed her head against the wall, causing her to fall to the floor.
+She said she tried to escape, but Combs hit her again and raped her.

 Afterward, according to the woman, Combs nonchalantly adjusted his clothing and told her: “You better not tell anyone about this, or you will disappear.”

-Note: This story has been corrected to reflect that the party celebrating Biggie Smalls was in 1995, not 2005, according to a lawsuit filed Monday.